rgambord/c99-doc/doc/sections/17/2/index.rst

 -  The CX_LIMITED_RANGE, FENV_ACCESS, or FP_CONTRACT pragma is used in any context other than outside all external declarations or preceding all explicit declarations and statements inside a compound statement (:ref:`7.3.4 <9899_7.3.4>`, :ref:`7.6.1 <9899_7.6.1>`, :ref:`7.12.2 <9899_7.12.2>`).
 -  The value of an argument to a character handling function is neither equal to the value of EOF nor representable as an unsigned char (:ref:`7.4 <9899_7.4>`).
 -  A macro definition of errno is suppressed in order to access an actual object, or the program defines an identifier with the name errno (:ref:`7.5 <9899_7.5>`).
--  Part of the program tests floating-point status flags, sets floating-point control modes, or runs under non-default mode settings, but was translated with the state for the FENV_ACCESS pragma ''off'' (:ref:`7.6.1 <9899_7.6.1>`).
+-  Part of the program tests floating-point status flags, sets floating-point control modes, or runs under non-default mode settings, but was translated with the state for the FENV_ACCESS pragma "off" (:ref:`7.6.1 <9899_7.6.1>`).
 -  The exception-mask argument for one of the functions that provide access to the floating-point status flags has a nonzero value not obtained by bitwise OR of the floating-point exception macros (:ref:`7.6.2 <9899_7.6.2>`).
 -  The fesetexceptflag function is used to set floating-point status flags that were not specified in the call to the fegetexceptflag function that provided the value of the corresponding fexcept_t object (:ref:`7.6.2.4 <9899_7.6.2.4>`).
 -  The argument to fesetenv or feupdateenv is neither an object set by a call to fegetenv or feholdexcept, nor is it an environment macro (:ref:`7.6.4.3 <9899_7.6.4.3>`, :ref:`7.6.4.4 <9899_7.6.4.4>`).